 List of Naval Exercises – Indian Navy & Other Navies

-Below table gives details on Joint Maritime Exercises conducted by Indian Navy.
+The below table gives details on Joint Maritime Exercises conducted by the Indian Navy.

 |Name of Joint Maritime Exercise||Participating Nations|

 |Malabar Exercise||India, USA, Japan are permanent members of this exercise.
 Sometimes they are joined by Navies of Australia, Singapore, etc. Started in 1992.
 It is usually held in the Bay of Bengal or off the coast of Japan.
 The last exercise was held in the Philippines Sea in the year 2019.|